 The current electoral bonds scheme was introduced through the Finance Acts of 2016 & 2017, which amended four legislations – Foreign Contribution Regulation Act, 2010 (FCRA), Representation of the People Act, 1951 (RoPA), Income Tax Act, 1961 and the Companies Act, 2013.

-The petitioners allege that the scheme should not have been introduced through the Finance Acts, as this bypasses scrutiny by the Rajya Sabha.
+The petitioners allege that the scheme should not have been introduced through the Finance Acts, as this bypasses scrutiny of the Rajya Sabha.
 They argue that the four amendments should have been examined by the Rajya Sabha.
-Additionally, the petitioner ADR has filed a stay application on the Electoral Bond Scheme upon two grounds:
+Additionally, the petitioner ADR has filed a stay application on the scheme upon two grounds:

 Almost all electoral bond donations have been in favour of the political party leading the Union Government.

 Most bonds use the 1 million and 1 crore denominations.
-This suggests that the scheme is primarily used by corporations (with the benefit of anonymity under the scheme), rather than individuals.
+This suggests that the scheme is primarily used by corporations (who benefit from anonymity under the scheme), rather than individuals.

-The Election Commission (EC) submitted an affidavit in the Supreme Court contending that the scheme is adverse to making political finance transparent.
+The Election Commission (EC) submitted an affidavit in the Supreme Court contending that the scheme is contrary to the goal of transparency in political finance.
 It claims that the amendment to the Companies Act could lead to the infusion of black money through shell companies and make political parties vulnerable to influence by foreign companies.
 Further, it emphasised that the amendments to FCRA 2010 allow foreign companies owning majority stakes in Indian companies to donate to political parties.

-The amendment to the RoPA dispenses with the requirement on political parties to record donations received through electoral bonds in their contribution reports to the EC.
-The EC alleges that the amendment to the RoPA exempts political parties from reporting donations by electoral bonds in their contribution reports.
+The amendment to the RoPA exempts political parties from reporting donations by electoral bonds in their contribution reports to the EC.
 The EC has no means of ascertaining if the donations are received from domestic or foreign companies.

 The amendment to the Income Tax Act allows anonymous donations up to Rs 20,000 and donors need not provide their names or PAN details.
 Thus, political parties can avoid scrutiny by recording donations as being less than Rs 20,000 and facilitating anonymous donations.